Hisense 100UXQTUK 100"

 • The refresh rate is 165Hz on Hisense 100UXQTUK 100″ and 144Hz on Samsung QN100QN80FF 100″.

-• Dolby Vision support is available on Hisense 100UXQTUK 100″ but not on Samsung QN100QN80FF 100″.
+• Dolby Vision support is present on Hisense 100UXQTUK 100″ but not available on Samsung QN100QN80FF 100″.

-• There are 3 HDMI ports on Hisense 100UXQTUK 100″ and 4 HDMI ports on Samsung QN100QN80FF 100″.
+• The number of HDMI ports is 3 on Hisense 100UXQTUK 100″ and 4 on Samsung QN100QN80FF 100″.

-• Wi-Fi version includes Wi-Fi 4, Wi-Fi 5, Wi-Fi 6, and Wi-Fi 6E on Hisense 100UXQTUK 100″, while Samsung QN100QN80FF 100″ supports only Wi-Fi 4 and Wi-Fi 5.
+• Wi-Fi support extends to Wi-Fi 4, Wi-Fi 5, Wi-Fi 6, and Wi-Fi 6E on Hisense 100UXQTUK 100″, while Samsung QN100QN80FF 100″ supports only Wi-Fi 4 and Wi-Fi 5.

 • The width is 2274 mm on Hisense 100UXQTUK 100″ and 2230.1 mm on Samsung QN100QN80FF 100″.